carpentries-incubator/lesson-gpu-programming/_episodes/01-introduction.md

 ~~~
 {: .language-python}

-We then time the execution of the Numpy `sort()` function, to see how long sorting this array takes on the CPU.
+We then time the execution of the NumPy `sort()` function, to see how long sorting this array takes on the CPU.

 ~~~
 %timeit output = np.sort(input)